NynsenFaber/Memorization-and-Privacy-in-Deep-Learning/README.md

 The DCGAN cannot be constructe using Batch-Normalization layers, as it is not possible to add noise on the gradients.
 I implemeneted GroupNormalization layers instead.

 ## Results
-With the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset, we obtained
+With the [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset, I obtained

 | Metric | Non-Private | Private |
 |--------|-------------|---------|